 The potato leafhopper is a common pest of peanuts in Virginia.
 This small, wedge-shaped, light green to yellow insect damages the peanut plant by feeding on the undersides of leaves in a piercing-sucking manner.
 The injured leaf tips first turn yellow then brown and tend to curve downward.
 Toxins also are passed into plants at feeding sites.
 If enough damage is done, the toxins can stop vine growth, resulting in reductions in yield and grade.
 Injury may occur at any time from early June to the middle of August or later in some years.
 It is important to note that although late-season damage appears worse in some years, damage done early in the season probably has a greater effect on plant vigor and yield.
-Systemic insecticides applied at planting time will usually control potato leafhoppers that occur early, but if no pegging-time insecticide is applied, it may be necessary to make foliar applications in July or early August.
-Pegging-time applications of rootworm insecticides will usually control leafhoppers until harvest.
+Systemic insecticides applied at planting time will usually control potato leafhoppers that occur early, but, it may be necessary to make foliar applications in July or early August.